Darlington

 Darlington's character is shaped by its rich pastoral heritage, with the historic Elephant Bridge Hotel — believed to be one of Victoria's oldest continuously licensed establishments — serving as a landmark of the district since the 1840s.
 The historic abutments of the Elephant Bridge are listed on the Victorian Heritage Register, reflecting the locality's significance as an early river crossing and settlement node.
 Residents rely largely on nearby Camperdown for everyday services, schools, and shopping, while the pastoral and agricultural lifestyle defines the rhythm of daily life in this quiet rural community.

-Darlington falls under postcode 3271 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Polwarth (Western Victoria) electorate.
+Darlington falls under postcode 3271 and is governed by the Moyne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Polwarth (Western Victoria) electorate.

 📍 Location